gravestench/dark-magic/pkg/services/modalTui/README.md

 # Modal Text User Interface
-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a modal text user interface.
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to provide a modal text user interface.
 This means that a text-based user interface will be shown on standard output.
 The normal servicemesh logging output will be redirected to a file, while `stdout` will be used to display the TUI.